ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-04-19-godot-nodes-and-scenes.md

 **Composability** is one of the core principles of Nodes and Scenes in Godot.
-Nodes can be thought of as the basic ingredients to build Scenes, a more complex ingredient particular to your dish.
+Nodes can be thought of as the basic ingredients to build Scenes, a more complex ingredient particular to our dish.
 In our cooking example above, the pesto sauce, boiled pasta, and chicken-cuts&mdash;by nature of them being created from basic ingredients (nodes)&mdash;can be considered as our Scenes.